All Episodes

 I don't necessarily agree that there's an anti-police sentiment.

-I do agree that there's an anti corrupt police sentiment.
+I do agree that there's an anti-corrupt police sentiment.

-You say that, but the but you know something?
+I say that, but you know something?

 That's not what you hear.